 Any paperwork, escrow management and next steps after you accept an offer will be your responsibility.

-Many Flat Fee MLS Real Estate Brokers may offer additional help— at an additional cost.
+Many of these Real Estate Brokers may offer additional help— at an additional cost.

 If this fits in your budget, or if you need it, then don’t be afraid to take them up on the upgrade.